RuriOSS/ce-lang/README.md

 # WIP:
 >[!WARNING]
 >Maybe not useful for you, just some design ideas.
+>
+>This doc is not a spec or a commitment.
+It requires future refinement and implementation from the author, and all features remain to be determined at later stage.

 But, if you throw this doc to LLM, let LLM refine it to spec, and use LLM as your cwte, you have cwte right now.
 >"I'm a lazy dev, and I used :< sad face to mark the code that might fail, as my assistant, you should implement the :< mark as error handling logic for these code".